ali14252004/kEy/README.md

 ## Troubleshooting
 ### Common Issues
 -  **Installation Failure**:
-   1-  *Definition* : The application fails to install properly on the user's system.
+   1. *Definition* : The application fails to install properly on the user's system.
-   2-  *Solution*: Ensure that the system meets the minimum requirements and that no previous versions are conflicting with the installation.
+   2.  *Solution*: Ensure that the system meets the minimum requirements and that no previous versions are conflicting with the installation.

 -  **Login Issues**:
   1.  *Definition* : Users are can't to log in to their accounts.
   2. *Solution* : Verify that the correct username and password are being used.
 If forgotten, use the "Forgot Password" feature to reset it.

 -  **Data Sync Problems**:
-  1.  **Definition**: Changes made by users do not reflect across all devices.
+  1.  *Definition*: Changes made by users do not reflect across all devices.
-    2. **Solution**: Check the internet connection and ensure that the application is updated to the latest version.
+    2. *Solution*: Check the internet connection and ensure that the application is updated to the latest version.
 Try refreshing the app or logging out and back in.

 -  **Missing Gym Entries**:
-  1.  **Definition**: Some gym entries are not visible in the user's catalog.
+  1.  *Definition*: Some gym entries are not visible in the user's catalog.
-   2.  **Solution**: Check if filters are applied that may hide certain entries.
+   2.  *Solution*: Check if filters are applied that may hide certain entries.
 Ensure the user has the necessary permissions to view all entries.

 -  **Notification Problems**:
- 1.  **Definition**: Users do not receive notifications for updates or messages.
+ 1.  *Definition*: Users do not receive notifications for updates or messages.
- 2 .  **Solution**: Check the notification settings within the app and ensure that notifications are enabled in the system settings.
+ 2 .  *Solution*: Check the notification settings within the app and ensure that notifications are enabled in the system settings.

 ## Advanced Usage
 ### Scripting